CleanroomMC/Website/docs/groovy-script/mods/roots/predicates.md

 ---
 title: "Predicates"
 titleTemplate: "Roots 3 | CleanroomMC"
-description: "Predicates are used in Transmution and RunicShearBlock.
+description: "Predicates are used in Transmutation and RunicShearBlock.
 They either match all blockstates of a block, or all blockstates that have the given properties that match the input blockstate."
 source_code_link: "https://github.com/CleanroomMC/GroovyScript/blob/master/src/main/java/com/cleanroommc/groovyscript/compat/mods/roots/Predicates.java"
 ---